Edwards Court Extra Care housing scheme

 How to apply?

-If you think you meet the criteria to be considered for a flat within Edwards Court, please send the following applicant details to firstname.lastname@example.org.
+If you think you meet the criteria to be considered for a flat within Edwards Court, then please use our Contact Us form to send us the following details about you:

 - Contact Number